The Table

 The 5:05 PM Meeting

 Fatou is in the room.
-This is her area.
-She does not say much.
+Her area.
+She doesn't say much.

-Claudia's opening is direct: 'I have three non-negotiables.
-Individual pay data by grade, anonymised to individual level, accessible to my team.
-A binding remediation timeline in the joint assessment document — not a letter of intent, a commitment.
-And co-authorship of the final document — our signatures or our formal objection are both recorded.
-These are not negotiating positions.
+Claudia, direct: 'Three non-negotiables.
+Individual pay data by grade, anonymised, accessible to my team.
+A binding remediation timeline in the joint assessment document, not a letter of intent.
+And co-authorship: our signatures or our formal objection on record.
 These are what Article 9 requires.'

 Henrik Janssen

-“I hear you, Claudia.
-I want to respond to each of your three points directly.”
+“I want to respond to each of your three points directly.”

 Claudia Voss